 Brian Joslyn of Joslyn Law Firm is an experienced Ohio criminal defense attorney with a special passion for criminal defense that stems from a personal experience as an innocent victim-turned-defendant.

-If you or a loved one has been charged with a third DUI charge in Columbus or the surrounding areas of Dublin, Westerville, Upper Arlington, Worthington, Grove City, Reynoldsburg, New Albany, or Hilliard you should take quick action and call Brian Joslyn at (513) 339-6289 to set up a free consultation.
+If you or a loved one has been charged with a third DUI charge in Cincinnati or the surrounding areas of Hamilton, Middletown, Sharonville, Loveland, Lebanon, Norwood, New Albany, or Forest Park you should take quick action and call Brian Joslyn at (513) 399-6289 to set up a free consultation.

 During your initial consultation, our dedicated lawyers will evaluate your 3rd DUI charges and determine an effective strategy for quick action and protection of your rights.
 Remember, there is usually an administrative license suspension involved with OVI, which has a limited rebuttal period to protest the suspension – so the sooner you call or submit our convenient online contact form the better.